Gastric Sleeve Surgery

 There is a hormone called ghrelin that is made primarily in the part of the stomach that we remove.
 It is the primary driver in the hunger pathway, and with the dramatic drops in ghrelin levels seen after the gastric sleeve surgery, we see a commensurate decrease in hunger!
 We also see up-regulation of a hormone called GLP1, which is involved with our body’s control of glucose.
 In fact, many of the newer diabetes treatment medications are designed to up-regulate GLP1.
 The sleeve surgery does this without medication and in this way, it can cause remission of diabetes and metabolic disease quite rapidly.

-Gastric sleeve weight-loss surgery offers the following advantages:
+Gastric sleeve weight-loss surgery offers the following benefits:

 - May reduce hunger since less of the hunger-inducing hormone ghrelin is produced by your stomach following the procedure